AppFlowy-IO/AppFlowy-Docs/essential-documentation/contribute-to-appflowy/write-for-appflowy/drafts/draft-use-case-software-engineer.md

 ## Benefits of using Appflowy as a Software Engineer
 Before we dive into the details, let's talk about the benefits of using Appflowy as a software engineer.
 First and foremost, Appflowy helps me stay organized.
-With its ability to create categories and subcategories, I can keep all my projects, tasks, and notes in one place.
-Additionally, Appflowy's tagging feature allows me to quickly and easily find specific items.
-Also, Appflowy's collaboration features allow me to easily work with my team and keep everyone on the same page.
+With its ability to create structured pages, I can keep all my projects, tasks, and notes in one place.
+Additionally, I can easily share my pages in markdown with my team and keep everyone on the same page.